darylmatuszak/auxfigs/README.md

 1. create a symlink pointing `aux_configs` to a directory of your choosing (this only needs to be done once)
 1. Add/edit files in the aux_configs directory (or link target) as needed.
 See FILE-STRUCTURE for details
 1. `make install` will perform the linking (this also only needs to be done once per new config)
+1. `make remove` will remove any previously peformed linking.
+ALWAYS UNLINK before changing .template or .main files (see NOTE ABOUT UNLINKING)

 ### WHAT IT DOES
 When installing operation goes as follows (repeated for each set of files)
 1. auxfigs creates the main file (if it does not already exist)
 2. auxfigs modifies the main file to source/include the auxiliary file (only if it does not already do so)

+Whe removing operation goes as follows
+1. auxfigs checks if the main file exists (if it does not it moves on to next fileset silently)
+1. auxfigs checks to see if the string it would insert to link the config is present. if so it backs up the file in place, and then removes the string.

 ----